Superman: Red Son: Plot

 Luthor's third plan involves the vigilante Batman, who was the boy orphaned by Pyotr.
 Batman joins forces with LuthorCorp and Pyotr, now head of the KGB.
 They capture Wonder Woman and use her as bait for Superman, hoping to sap his powers with rays that imitate sunlight from Superman's home planet.
 The plan works, but Superman convinces Wonder Woman to break free of the lasso that she is tied up with and destroy the generators running the lamps emitting the solar energy.
 She does, severely injuring herself in the process, but the lamps stop running and Superman's powers return.
 Scared that Superman was going to lobotomize him and turn him into a robot, Batman kills himself as a martyr to his cause.
 Pyotr is turned into a Superman robot, and Wonder Woman no longer has feelings for Superman, as he shows little to no regard for her injured condition.

 Luthor enacts his fourth plan when he finds a mysterious green lantern in an alien ship that crashed at Roswell, New Mexico.
-Brainiac is reprogrammed into Superman's aide, and the construction of a Fortress of Solitude, located in Siberia and referred to as "The Winter Palace", begins.
+Brainiac is reprogrammed into Superman's aide, and the construction of a Fortress of Solitude, located in Siberia and referred to as the "Winter Palace", begins.
 Superman's reign continues with no crime, poverty, or unemployment, but with an ever-present state authority.
 Superman is committed to "winning the argument" with the U.S., and repeatedly refuses Brainiac's suggestions of an invasion.
-Stalingrad remains his one failure, now contained within a protective glass "bottle".
+Stalingrad remains his one failure, now contained within a protective glass bottle.

-In 2001, the U.S. elects Luthor and Olsen as President and Vice President, respectively.
+In 2001, Luthor and Olsen are elected President and Vice President, respectively.
 Using his scientific expertise, massive economic capital and dictatorial powers, Luthor returns prosperity to his country.
 This is only a part of a more general plan to provoke Superman into invading the United States.
-Luthor shows Olsen two of his greatest discoveries: the Phantom Zone, a place that super-hearing cannot reach; and the Green Lantern Corps.
+Luthor shows Olsen two of his greatest discoveries: the Phantom Zone and the Green Lantern Corps.

 Luthor confronts Superman in the Winter Palace.
 Brainiac yanks Luthor deep into the recesses of the Fortress to be converted surgically into a Superman Robot, claiming that Lex would convince Superman to commit suicide in less than 14 minutes.
 Superman agrees that his hand has been forced, and prepares to attack.